avimaymon/Angular2-Book-Store/README.md

 # Welcome to our Book Store!

-## For this application to run you need to clone/download its server app from the following repo:
+## For this application to run properly you need to clone/download its server app from the following repo:

 ### https://github.com/avimaymon/JSON-Server-for-Angular2-Book-Store